veritrans/veritrans-android/README.md

 This SDK using Event Bus implementation which don't require activity as a parameter.
 Instead, you need to register your subscribed class using `Event Bus`.

 For default implementation of the `core flow` please add this code blocks into `onCreate` and `onDestroy` method on your Activity/Fragment that needs to implement this SDK.
-This to ensure Activity/Fragment only receiving response when active on screen.
+This to ensure only one event bus registered for each shown activity.

     @Override
     public void onCreate(Bundle savedInstanceState) {